Table of Contents

 The symbol also is used in several Indian religions.
 In Hinduism and Buddhism, besides carrying the meaning of protection against the evil eye, the symbol is also used to represent the interplay of the body’s chakras.
 In addition, the Native American Southeastern Ceremonial Complex contained images of a human hand with an eye in the palm.
 However, the meaning and purpose are unconfirmed.

 The Lord warned His people in the Old Testament against superstition and idolatry which are referred to as divination and soothsaying (Leviticus 19:26).
 And He forbade the practice of astrology (Deuteronomy 4:19), magic, and sorcery (2 Kings 21:6, Isaiah 2:6).
 The Lord spoke against making amulets to hang or wear (Ezekiel 13:18,20; Isaiah 3:18-20).
+And the New Testament warns the believers to, “flee from idolatry” (1 Corinthians 10:14 also 1 John 5:21; Colossians 3:5).

 In His service,